Civil Disobedience for Climate Action

 The upraise of civil disobedience

-Last week, I went with podcaster Jens Raunkjaer to London to document the uprise of the Extinction Rebellion movement and other civil disobedience initiatives that call for climate action.
-Our goal is to understand what is needed to begin the green revolution and how we can contribute to it.
-Working title "A survival guide for humanity."
+Last week, I traveled to London with podcaster Jens Raunkjaer to document the rise of the Extinction Rebellion movement and other civil disobedience initiatives calling for urgent climate action.
+Our mission is to understand what is needed to ignite the green revolution and how we can contribute to it.
+The working title for our project is "A Survival Guide for Humanity."

-We have been interviewing scientists, rebels, citizens, and people of all ways of life to make an informative, entertaining, and actionable podcast.
-I must say that it's being an eye-opening experience that has filled my heart with emotion and my eyes with tears more than once.
-At the moment, we are looking for funding, guests, and collaborators; if you are one of those, please let us know:) We sat with Sr. David King, Katherin Richardson, the founders of Extinction Rebellion, Dave Goulson, and many protesters during these days.
-I will keep you updated about what I believe can be a very instrumental piece of work.
+During our time in London, we interviewed scientists, rebels, citizens, and people from all walks of life to create an informative, engaging, and actionable podcast.
+I must admit that this experience has been eye-opening, filling my heart with emotion and bringing tears to my eyes on more than one occasion.
+We sat down with Sr. David King, Katherin Richardson, the founders of Extinction Rebellion, Dave Goulson, and numerous protesters.
+As we continue to seek funding, guests, and collaborators, I will keep you updated on what I believe can be a truly instrumental piece of work.

 Hunger Strike

-Angus Rose has been on hunger strike for almost a month outside the U.K. Parliament to demand that the government organize a public climate briefing led by the U.K.'s Chief Scientific Adviser, Sir Patrick Vallance.
-We wanted to share this inspiring and dramatic story, hoping to raise some awareness about his fight.
-We must echo his petition and that the U.K. parliament attend to this proportional and rational idea.
+Despite our midterm mission of producing a podcast, we feel compelled to share some of the stories we've encountered along the way.
+One such story is that of Angus Rose, who has been on a hunger strike for nearly a month outside the U.K. Parliament.
+Angus is demanding that the government organize a public climate briefing led by the U.K.'s Chief Scientific Adviser, Sir Patrick Vallance.
+We wanted to raise awareness about his fight and echo his petition for the U.K. Parliament to attend to this proportional and rational idea.

 Why is Angus doing this?
 See the highlights of our conversations